RaselHaulader/Swim-Academy/README.md

 # Swim Academy

 Visit this site to know more about us [Swim Academy](https://explore-beautiful-bangladesh.netlify.app/)

-## Purpose of the site

-- Help to create a tour plan in Bangladesh
-- informed about amazing place of Bangladesh and cost to visit there
-- Presenting my loving country to the person who want to explore this
+## Our Motto
+We are an open and friendly swimming school.
+Each of our little floats is special and unique to us.
+We know each of our students not only by name, but most of all we listen to them and try to get to know them well.
+We teach swimming, but also try to pass on moral principles and values.

 ## The technology with which the site has been built
 - html